An Open Letter to the Prime Minister

 We see the word everywhere, including its use on government and NHS publications.

-Coronaviruses come in several different forms, including the common cold as well as Covid-19.
-Yet the word Coronavirus is widely misused to describe a ‘deadly disease from which thousands will be dropping dead on a daily basis’.
+There are just seven coronaviruses known to infect humans, three of which can result in the common cold.
+Just one can lead to Covid-19.
+Yet the word coronavirus is widely misused to describe a ‘deadly disease from which thousands will be dropping dead on a daily basis’.
 We now know that this is not so and that it never has been so.

-Fatalities have been grossly over-described as being due to ‘The Coronavirus’ or to Covid-19 – yet many deaths have had nothing to do with Covid-19 or any other Coronavirus.
+Fatalities have been grossly over-described as being due to ‘The Coronavirus’ or to Covid-19 – yet many deaths have had nothing to do with Covid-19 or any other disease resulting from a coronavirus.
 This must be put right and put right immediately.

 So please – ensure that the correct name is used and not the hysterical scream of ‘The Coronavirus!’ and just as importantly that the truth is told about Covid-19.
 Most especially regarding the cause of deaths.